Jonham/JH-Music-Player/README.md

 7. some other UI besides NetEase one.
 8. **History API** for using return button on browsers to route between each page and menu
 9. lyric search Engine or Song message search Engine, further album cover search engine
+10. make AJAX audio loading as a alternate plan when user device don't support AudioContext

 <hr>